kreycraft0/KREYCRAFT/Notes.md

   - Forcing environment around a pack that won't allow fire from beeing created and only melts the batteries untill pack is removed and safely 'stabilized'?
   - Making a custom battery pack that in case of failure burns in expected way that won't affect the airplane assuming situation where pack fails mid-air?
   - Nuclear?
 Sounds crazy, but it might be a better alternative to lithium.
+ - 1:10 model inside of a plane with ability to test results of possible outcomes in small scale?

 ## References
 Relevant https://www.youtube.com/watch?v=W9Uf-ynoDUE -> Cessna is able to fly over Atlantic Ocean, but not made for it(?)